orsonteodoro/gcf2/profiles/gaming/README.md

     - If competitive gaming, availability comes first but performance-critical preferences are prioritized second.
 For grinding, live tournament play, or live game streaming, we want to focus on actual gaming rather than wasting time fixing and finding the cause of availability loss.
+A properly run live game stream has no technical difficulties, lag, or crashes caused by our flag selections.

     - For competitive gaming, hardening is not acceptable because of the -30% performance drop with Retpoline and the kernel has UBSan (~3x worst case